Macroscopic Matter Wave Quantum Tunnelling

-To characterise the output pulses, the time of flight (TOF) measurement was performed for the first three pulses.
-The absorption images were taken after 20 ms free fall under only gravity, without the magnetic field, as shown in Fig. \ref{fig:decay}~(a).
-There were certain amount of thermal atoms in the very beginning of the first output pulse, and the rest of the pulses shows no thermal expansion.
-That indicates them to be preserved as condensate.
-Figure~\ref{fig:decay}~(c) is a plot of pulse separation expansion with the free fall time.
-Its linearity indicates that the pulses coupled out of the reservoir are periodic, and the pulse rate showing no slowing down.
+To characterise the output pulses, the time of flight (TOF) measurement was performed for the three pulses generated in 60 ms of out-coupling time.
+The absorption images were taken after 20 ms free fall under gravity only, without the magnetic field, as shown in Fig.~\ref{fig:decay}a.
+There were certain amount of thermal atoms observed in the very beginning of the first output pulse.
+The rest of the sub-sequential pulses shows no thermal expansion that indicates them preserved as condensate.
+Fig.~\ref{fig:decay}b is a plot of pulse separation expansion with the free fall time.
+Its linearity implies that the pulses ejected from the BEC reservoir are periodic, and the pulse rate shows no slowing down.

-In the quantum tunneling, the tunneling efficiency $\eta$ depends on the potential barrier $U(z)$ and the energy of the matter wave $E$.
-Using the WKB approximation, it can be expressed as \cite{griffiths:quantum}:
+In quantum tunnelling, the tunnelling efficiency $\eta$, the fraction of tunnelled atoms, only depends on the potential barrier $U(\textbf{r})$ and the kinetic energy of the matter wave $E_k$.
+Using the Wentzel-Kramers-Brillouin (WKB) approximation, it can be expressed as\cite{griffiths:quantum}: